equinor/neqsim/README.md

 [NeqSim releases](https://github.com/equinor/neqsimsource/releases) are available as java packages (jar files) and as source code.
 NeqSim can be used in a third party application by adding NeqSim.jar to the classpath.

 ## Getting started as a NeqSim user
 A Java Runtime Environment (JRE) or Java Development Kit (JDK) must be installed in order to run NeqSim.
 NeqSim can be used in a Java application by adding the NeqSim.jar found in [NeqSim releases](https://github.com/equinor/neqsimsource/releases) to the classpath.
-A demonstration of dowloading the library and running a TPflash  benchmark is illustrated in this [NeqSim Colab demo](https://colab.research.google.com/drive/1XkQ_CrVj2gLTtJvXhFQMWALzXii522CL).
+A demonstration of downloading the library and running a TPflash  benchmark is illustrated in this [NeqSim Colab demo](https://colab.research.google.com/drive/1XkQ_CrVj2gLTtJvXhFQMWALzXii522CL).

 ## Getting Started as a NeqSim Java developer
 A Java Development Kit (JDK) must be installed in order to run See the [NeqSim Java Wiki](https://github.com/equinor/neqsimsource/wiki) for how to use the NeqSim API.
 NeqSim can be built using the Maven build system (https://maven.apache.org/).
 All NeqSim build dependencies are given in the pom.xml file.